tookayNET/preflight/README.md

 </a>
 -->

-Preflight is currently at early design stage and is intended as a tool to assist pilots in coordinating their flight plans and general logistics around cross-country flight planning
+Preflight is currently at early design stage and is intended as a tool to assist paraglider pilots in coordinating their flight plans and general logistics around cross-country flight planning

 ## Planned features
 - matches users with other pilots likely to be flying from the same launch site,